QUB-ASL/bzzz/docs/SETUP.md

 Next an SSH key needs to be generated and added to the ssh-agent and GitHub account.

-To generate an SSH key copy and paste the text below, substituting in your GitHub email address.
+To generate an SSH key copy and paste the command below, substituting in your GitHub email address.
 ```
 ssh-keygen -t ed25519 -C "your_email@example.com"
 ```